Students from EU/ EEA/ Switzerland

 Students from these countries must have health insurance coverage from their home country.

 The European Health Insurance Card documents that you are entitled to necessary medical treatment during temporary stays in other EU/EEA countries or Switzerland.
 This card will entitle you to the same treatment as the country's citizens.
-Please check with your nearest health authority office in your home country for further information about the correct card/form.
+Please check with your nearest health authority office in your home country for further information about the correct card/ form.
+You must be able to show this card at the time of treatment to be covered.

 If you decide to use private health insurance you have to check with your insurance company whether your coverage applies to Norway.